yiisoft/yii2-queue/docs/guide/usage.md

 Job status
 ----------

-The component has ability to track status jobs which is pushed into queue.
+The component has ability to track status jobs which was pushed into queue.

 ```php
 // Push a job into queue and get massage ID.